cisagov/cool-accounts/users/README.md

 * IAM user(s) with the ability to administer their own credentials (including multi-factor authentication).
-* An IAM group containing the user(s) above and an IAM policy that allows them to assume a role that can access the Terraform backend (set up via the terraform subdirectory of this project).
+* An IAM group containing the user(s) above.
+This group is allowed to access the terraform backend, be an IAM administrator for the Users account, and is allowed to assume any role that has a trust relationship with the Users account.

 ## Bootstrapping this account ##